ansys/pydpf-core/docs/source/user_guide/operators.rst

 Create operators
 ~~~~~~~~~~~~~~~~
 Each operator is of type :ref:`ref_operator`.
 You can create an instance
 in Python with any of the derived classes available in the
-package :ref:`ref_operators_package` or directly with the class :ref:`ref_operator`
+:ref:`ansys.dpf.core.operators package` or directly with the :ref:`ref_operator`
-using the internal name string that indicates the operator type.
+class using the internal name string that indicates the operator type.
 For more information, see :ref:`ref_dpf_operators_reference`.

 This example shows how to create the displacement operator: